awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-task-types-custom.md

 1. Use the custom worker template from Step 2 to generate a worker task template in the Amazon SageMaker console\.
 To learn how, see [Create a Worker Task Template](a2i-worker-template-console.md#a2i-create-worker-template-console)\.

    In the next Step you will create a flow definition:
-   + If you want to create a flow definition using the Amazon SageMaker API, note the ARN of this worker task template for the next step\.
+   + If you want to create a flow definition using the SageMaker API, note the ARN of this worker task template for the next step\.
    + If you are creating a flow definition using the console, your template will automatically appear in **Worker task template** section when you choose **Create human review workflow**\.

 1. When creating your flow definition, provide the path to your S3 buckets, your IAM role ARN, and your worker template\.
-   + Learn how to create a flow definition using the Amazon SageMaker `CreateFlowDefinition` API: [Create a Flow Definition \(API\)](a2i-create-flow-definition.md#a2i-create-human-review-api)\.
+   + Learn how to create a flow definition using the SageMaker `CreateFlowDefinition` API: [Create a Flow Definition \(API\)](a2i-create-flow-definition.md#a2i-create-human-review-api)\.
-   + Learn how to create a flow definition using the Amazon SageMaker console: [Create a Flow Definition \(Console\)](a2i-create-flow-definition.md#a2i-create-human-review-console)\.
+   + Learn how to create a flow definition using the SageMaker console: [Create a Flow Definition \(Console\)](a2i-create-flow-definition.md#a2i-create-human-review-console)\.

 1. Configure your human loop using the [Amazon A2I Runtime API](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/Welcome.html)\.
 To learn how, see [Create and Start a Human Loop](a2i-start-human-loop.md)\.